 Baltimore Criminal Lawyer

 Baltimore was first founded in 1729, making it one of the oldest cities in the United States.
 The name Baltimore comes from the Irish Gaelic name Baile an Ti Mhoir, or “town of the big house.”
 As Baltimore is home to an estimated 621,342 residents as of 2012, a number of different courts, both civil and criminal, are required to serve the local area.
-As such, it’s vital to choose a qualified Baltimore lawyer with experience in a variety of courts around the city.
+As such, it’s vital to choose a qualified Baltimore criminal lawyer with experience in a variety of courts around the city.

 If you’re charged with a state or federal crime in Baltimore, it’s helpful to understand the local legal system, including the locations of district courts in the city.
-A Baltimore lawyer can help you determine your best course of action when facing any kind of criminal charges, including violent crimes, sex crimes, or drug charges, in Maryland’s largest city.
+A Baltimore criminal lawyer can help you determine your best course of action when facing any kind of criminal charges, including violent crimes, sex crimes, or drug charges, in Maryland’s largest city.